The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 \subsubsection{Opacity and incontestability}

 Another key issue is the opacity of artificial intelligence, and the ensuing incontestability of automated decisions.
 Algorithms and AI are opaque and invisible processes, often characterised as ‘black boxes’ \parencite{DawsonN18,Knight17,Pasquale15,Rahwan19,Salathe18}.
 Once an AI algorithm has been trained – particularly one based on deep learning – it is not clear how it is making decisions \parencite{Knight17,Waldrop19}.
-Findings from the Pew Research Centre reveal confusion amongst the general public about the inner workings of algorithms, and wariness about inscruatble algorithmic processes that have delegated responsibility for high-stakes decisions \parencite{SmithA19}.
+The lack of explainability of AI when applied in healthcare has been identified as a threat to the core ethical values of medicine \parencite{Amann20}.
+Research into public perceptions reveal confusion amongst the general public about the inner workings of algorithms, and wariness about inscrutable algorithmic processes that have delegated responsibility for high-stakes decisions \parencite{SmithA19,Araujo20,McCradden20}.

 A consequence of this opacity is the difficulty of questioning and contesting automated decisions.
 Whittaker and colleagues at the AI Now Institute observe that when automated decision systems make errors, “the ability to question, contest, and remedy these is often difficult or impossible” \parencite{Whittaker18Report}.
 This is exemplified in the United States criminal justice system, where “Defendants rarely have an opportunity to challenge their [algorithmic] assessments” \parencite{Angwin16}.
 Furthermore, the ability of humans to intervene, override or even explain decisions is severely limited, rendering frontline workers disempowered intermediaries \parencite{Whittaker18Report}.
 Early reports suggest that issues of incontestability have emerged in the use of automated decision systems in health.
-This powerlessness is evident in Colin Lecher’s article for \textit{The Verge} \parencite*{Lecher18} about the case of a women with cerebral palsy in Arkansas who had her health services funding cut in half by an automated algorithmic decision.
+This powerlessness is evident in Colin Lecher’s article for \textit{The Verge} \parencite*{Lecher18} about the case of a women with cerebral palsy who had her health services funding cut in half by an automated algorithmic decision.
 When an attorney began to investigate complaints about the algorithm, he found: “No one seemed able to answer basic questions about the process.
 The nurses said, ‘It’s not me; it’s the computer’.”

 For people who are the subjects of automated decisions, there is even more of a sense of powerlessness.
 Regarding the American Civil Liberties Union (ACLU) legal challenge to Idaho’s use of an algorithmic decision system to allocate home care funding \parencite[see also][]{Stanley17}, Lecher \parencite*{Lecher18} writes: “Most importantly, when Idaho’s system went haywire, it was impossible for the average person to understand or challenge”.
 Incontestability can therefore lead to aggregation of power, limited opportunities for redress, and an unwillingness and inability of vulnerable people to contest their own treatment, thereby perpetuating and exacerbating existing inequities and discriminatory dynamics \parencite{Crawford16Report,Eubanks17}.